wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.1.15 =
+- Fixed PHP warning when not using message thread ID

 = 3.1.14 =
 - Added support for sending messages to topics with groups